jdhawks2132/extension/README.md

 ## Learning Goals

 This application was built during Phase 4 of Flatiron School's software engineering program.
-The main learning objective was to utilize React/ Rails tech stack to demonstrate RESTful API conventions, user authentication/authorization, and full CRUD.
-As a team, we also decided to explore the Redux Toolkit and RTK Query as our state and API Manager.
+The main learning objective was to utilize a React/ Ruby on Rails tech stack to demonstrate RESTful API conventions, user authentication/authorization, and demonstrate full CRUD in at least one route.
+As a team, we also decided to explore the Redux Toolkit and RTK Query as our state/API manager.

 ## Development Team